optimagic-dev/optimagic/docs/source/optimization/params.rst

 Our recommendation is that you first make a list of the quantities into which you have to parse your parameters.
-Then make a list of all constraints you want to express and then decide which index makes those two steps most easy.
+Then make a list of all constraints you want to express and then decide which index makes those two steps easiest.

 The ``"value"`` column
 ======================